Maahi10001/GSOC_REPORT/file.md

 # What Covered:-
 - New UI.
 - Implemented New Firebase Emulator Suite.
-- Created seperate components.
+- Created sepearate components.
 - Created the stories for the components.
-- Learned Firebase, Storybook,Cypress Testing.
+- Learned Firebase, Storybook, Cypress Testing.
 - Initialized and Developed new pages for the UI.
 - Integrated the new UI with the existing backend.